Kadhi, a blend of yogurt and besan (gram flour) with besan pakoras, is served with plain white rice. This dish is popular throughout India.

 - 1/4 teaspoon of red chili powder or paprika

-- Beat the yogurt.
-Mix in 2/3 cup of gram flour and turmeric.
-Mix until there are no lumps.
-Add 3 cups of water slowly and mix well.
+- Mix gram flour and turmeric with yogurt until smooth.
+Add three cups of water slowly and mix well.

-- To check if the oil is ready put one drop of batter in oil, the batter should come up but not change color right away,
+- To test, drop one drop of batter into the oil.
+The batter should form a ball on the surface of the pan, but not change color right away.

-- After the pakoras are fried, soak pakoras in room temperature water for about 10 minutes.
+- After frying, soak the pakoras in room-temperature water for ten minutes.

-- Add the pakoras to the hot kadhi and let it boil on low-medium heat for approximately 10 minutes.
+- Add the pakoras to the kadhi and boil on low to medium heat for ten minutes.

-- Add 1 cup of chopped spinach to the kadhi just before adding the pakoras for extra flavor and gives good color.
+- Add one cup chopped spinach to the kadhi just before adding the pakoras for extra flavor and color.